lukehuang/finnmath/README.md

 ## Implementation details
 * Java 8 (finnmath-core) and Kotlin 1.1 (finnmath-kotlin)
 * Operator extensions for Kotlin (separate JAR)
-* All types are immutable.
 * The matrices are based on ImmutableTable from Guava.
 * The vectors are based on ImmutableMap from Guava.
+* All types are immutable.
+* Absolutely no null values
+* Lambdas
 * All leaf classes are final.
 * Useful hashCode, equals and toString methods
 * Builders for vectors and matrices